Abroek327/Algorithm-analysis-project-/README.md

 * Open a terminal inside the Project_parlay Folder
 * Run **make run**
 * Once the program is finsihed running, you can open index.html in a browser to see the data in a more convenient way
-* there is also a generated resultes file called results.txt that is also accessable, but is redundant with the index.html file
+* There is also a generated resultes file called results.txt that is also accessable, but is redundant with the index.html file

 ## Introduction
 Our group consists of James Tran, Jason Bohlinger, Andrew Broek, and Max Hartel.